-All types of awards other than incentive stock options may be granted to our non-employee directors and to employees and consultants of any parent, subsidiary, or affiliate corporation of ours.
+All types of awards other than incentive stock options may be granted to our employees, non-employee directors and consultants and to the employees and consultants of any of our parent, subsidiary, or affiliate corporations.
 Incentive stock options may be granted only to employees of Aehr Test Systems or any parent or subsidiary corporation of Aehr Test Systems.
-As of August 31, 2016, we had approximately 75 employees (including 2 employee directors), 5 non-employee directors, and 1 consultant.
+As of August 31, 2019, we had approximately 73 employees (including 1 employee director and 6 non-director executive officers), and 5 non-employee directors.